Château de Madame du Barry: Interior decoration

 The interiors were finished and furnished with exceptional elegance.
 They had gilt-bronze wall-lights and other ornaments, designed by Ledoux in an advanced neoclassical taste and executed by Pierre Gouthière and straight-legged chairs by the prominent menuisier Louis Delanois, in the neoclassical style we know as "Louis Seize".
 There are some surviving chairs of the suite, which was already in production in 1769 and must at first have been intended for the château, though they were used in the pavilion and are seen in Moreau le Jeune's drawing (illustration, left).

-The original state of the interiors is known by way of a drawing by Moreau the Younger representing the dinner offered to Louis XV by Mme du Barry for the inauguration of the house, which can be compared with an engraving by Ledoux.
+The original state of the interiors is known by way of a drawing by Jean-Michel Moreau representing the dinner offered to Louis XV by Mme du Barry for the inauguration of the house, which can be compared with an engraving by Ledoux.

 The pilasters were of gray scagliola with gilt-bronze capitals supplied by Gouthière.
 The girandole lights suspended in front of the mirrors between the pilasters were semi-circular, so that with their reflection in the mirrors they appeared to be circular chandeliers hanging in space, a useful trompe-l'œil to enlarge the somewhat cramped space, which was essentially an enlarged vestibule between the entrance and the Salon du Roi.

 Mme du Barry commissioned from Jean-Honoré Fragonard a suite of four large paintings for Louveciennes.
 The painter, who attached much importance to this commission, represented The Progress of Love.
 However, his masterpieces displeased the commissioner, the reason for the displeasure is still argued by art historians.
 A 19th century reading claimed that the "lovers" in the series bore too close a resemblance to du Barry and the King.
 A later theory was that the paintings were in the Rococo style and du Barry's pavilion was decidedly Neo Classical, thus clashing terribly.
 After du Barry refused the paintings, Fragonard stored them at his studio in the Louvre.
 In 1790 Fragonard, his wife and son found themselves living with a cousin, Alexandre Maubert, in Grasse.
 As part of their room and board, Fragonard sold his cousin the four panels and painted two more large panels (Reverie and The Triumph of Love), four over-door images of cupids and two long hollyhock panels.
 The works stayed in the family until the mid-1880s when they were sold to the industrialist J. P. Morgan.
 Since 1915, they have been one of the gems of the Frick Collection in New York.

 Mme du Barry commissioned from Joseph-Marie Vien replacement paintings on the same subject, now on exhibit at the Musée du Louvre and the Château de Chambéry.
 Vien's neoclassical manner was gaining in popularity at the time and appeared particularly appropriate for the decor she had created in Louveciennes.